AMTerp/UnityProjects/README.md

 - Swap weapons with 1 - 4, provided you have purchased the weapons.
 - Press "Escape" to pause and read controls.

-For a detailed plan of features, see Castle Defender/Assets/To do.xlsx/.
+For a detailed plan of (would-be) features, see Castle Defender/Assets/To do.xlsx/.